ursus-maritimus-714/NYT-XWord-EDA-Individual-Solver-2/README.md

 **<h4>Figure 22.
 IS2 Adjusted Recent Performance**

 ![image](https://github.com/ursus-maritimus-714/NYT-XWord-EDA-Individual-Solver-2/assets/90933302/0fd48a14-5787-488d-9a40-33a7a470762a)
-*<h5>IS1 solve times and 'Recent Performance Baseline (RPB)' had a strong positive correlation for 15x15 puzzles (r= .73).<br>
+*<h5>IS2 raw solve times and 'IS2 Recent Performance Baseline (RPB)' had a strong positive correlation for 15x15 puzzles (r= .73).<br>
-GMS solve time and 'GMS Adjusted Recent Performance' had a stronger correlation, reaching the level of very strong correlation (r = .).<br>*
+GMS raw solve times and 'GMS RPB' had a stronger correlation, reaching the level of very strong correlation (r = .84).<br>*

 *<h5>The lowest puzzle day correlation for each of this solver (.27), IS1 (.14) and the GMS (.37) was for Thursday.
 This finding makes intuitive sense, as Thursday is arguably the most heterogenous puzzle day of all, with nearly every puzzle involving a gimmick of some sort (e.g., rebuses of various flavors).
 Friday and Saturday having relatively low correlations as compared to the early week puzzle days for all three solvers was also unsurprising given the relative heterogeneity these puzzles had across the range of puzzle features evaluated.
 There's also many more opportunities for a solver to get stuck for an extended period of time on a later week puzzle due to some particularly tricky clue(s) and/or quirks of puzzle geometry.
 One analysis I have not carried out yet, but would be interesting in the context of these findings, is if the size of the constructor pool covaries with correlation strength for RPB and performance on "new" puzzles.*

 *<h5>Correlation Strength by Puzzle Day:*<br>
 *IS2: Sun: .45, Mon: .46, Tue: .45, Wed: .44, Thu: .27, Fri: .30, Sat: .37*<br>
 *GMS: Sun: .63, Mon: .55, Tue: .51, Wed: .45, Thu: .37, Fri: .40, Sat: .40*<br>
-*These GMS by-puzzle day correlations are taken from the entire GMS sample in the GMS-specific analysis*
+*GMS overall and by puzzle day correlations were taken from the entire GMS sample in the GMS-specific analysis*